 Free traders — those who reject the bogus idea of a national economy — should be nervous.
-This is not to say that the pure free-trade principle has ever been big with the public or Congress.
+Free trade has never been big with the public or Congress.
 The benefits of free trade are rarely recognized as such, so it gets no credit.
-On the other hand, the temporary disruptions and adjustments are highly visible and easily featured on television news.
+On the other hand, temporary disruptions and adjustments are highly visible and easily featured on television news.
 When many people think free trade, they don't picture stores full of inexpensive products and new industries emerging.
-They pictured closed factories.
+They picture closed factories.

 Nor is it is not to say that the defeated congressmen would have won any Frederic Bastiat Awards for Devotion to Unilateral Free Trade.
 The reigning paradigm of globalization — which includes the World Trade Organization and a bevy of bilateral and regional trade blocs — is heavily laced with flawed ideas, exceptions for special interests, and government management.
 Indeed, the paradigm is based on the ridiculous idea that we open our markets because it's the only way to get them to open theirs.
 This is like saying you buy from your grocer because it's the only way to get him to buy from you.
 (See Don't Talk Trade, Free It .)

 In other words, economic nationalism is already a commonplace to some extent.
 Yet if the choice is between the trade negotiators and the economic nationalists, it's not hard to choose.
 (Our job is to broaden the choice to include unconditional free trade.)